armagansahin1/armagansahin1/README.md

 ### Hi everyone 👋

 I'm Armağan if you dont know how to pronounce my name also you can call me Armi 😄.
 I live in Istanbul Turkey and most inspiring  to me in life is coding.
-I love exploring new things in programming world .
+I love exploring new things in the programming world .
 You can check my some of projects and also you can contact with me in my social media accounts.
 Have nice day  🙂 🙃

 ### Social Medias